Verrucaria funckii (Spreng.) Zahlbr.

 Cat.
 Lich.
 Univ., 1: 41, 1921.
 Basionym: Pyrenula funckii Spreng. - Crypt.
 Gew., 32: 5, 1826.

-Synonyms: Verrucaria elaeomelaena f. silicicola Zschacke; Verrucaria silicea Servít
+Synonyms: Verrucaria denudata f. dissulta Servít; Verrucaria elaeomelaena f. silicicola Zschacke; Verrucaria mougeotii (Zschacke) Servít; Verrucaria nuda Zschacke; Verrucaria silicea Servít

-Description: Thallus crustose, episubstratic, smooth, continuous or with a few cracks, subgelatinous when wet, pale grey-green to brown (often turning orange-brown in the herbarium) when dry, greenish and often transparent when wet, 50-250 μm thick, delimited by a thin whitish prothallus from the rock, or by dark lines from conspecific thalli.
+Description: Thallus crustose, episubstratic, smooth, continuous or with a few cracks, subgelatinous when wet, pale grey-green to brown when dry (often turning orange-brown in the herbarium), greenish and often transparent when wet, 50-250 μm thick, delimited by a thin whitish prothallus from the rock, or by dark lines from conspecific thalli.
 Cortex poorly developed, 10-15 μm thick, with a yellowish brown pigment in sun-forms, colourless in shade-forms; algal layer 70-120 μm thick; medulla paraplectenchymatous, the cells arranged in columns, with a well-visible and usually continuous black basal layer formed by neighbouring involucrella.
 Perithecia almost completely covered by a thalline layer, not projecting or forming shallowly conical, 0.3-0.6 mm wide projections.
-Involucrellum 15-20 μm thick, red-brown and K+ grey, distinctly conical, reaching to base-level and often diverging from exciple in lower part. the space between involucrellum and exciple occupied by pigmented cells; exciple 0.18-0.4 mm across, the wall colourless except around the ostiole; hamathecium of 17-25 μm long periphyses and periphysoids, interascal filaments absent; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue.
-Asci 8-spored, clavate, I-, fissitunicate, the wall thickened above, with an ocular chamber, dehiscent by extrusion of an endotunica to form a delicate rostrum, Verrucaria-type.
-Ascospores 1-celled, hyaline, ellipsoid to narrowly ellipsoid, (17-)22-26(-28.5) x (7-)8-11(-13) μm, at least some of them surrounded by a 0.5(-2) μm thick, gelatinous perispore.
+Involucrellum 15-20 μm thick, red-brown and K+ grey, distinctly conical, reaching to base-level and often diverging from exciple in lower part, the space between involucrellum and exciple occupied by pigmented cells; exciple 0.18-0.4 mm across, the wall colourless except in uppermost part near the ostiole; hamathecium of 17-25 μm long periphysoids, interascal filaments absent; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue.
+Asci 8-spored, clavate, I-, fissitunicate, the wall thickened above, with an ocular chamber, dehiscent by extrusion of an endotunica to form a delicate rostrum, Verrucaria-type, 60-75 x 20-27 μm.
+Ascospores 1-celled, hyaline, ellipsoid to narrowly ellipsoid, (17-)22-26(-28.5) x (7-)8-11(-13) μm, (1.8-)2-2.6(-3.1) times as long as wide, at least some of them surrounded by a 0.5(-2) μm thick, gelatinous perispore.
 Photobiont chlorococcoid, the cells arranged in vertical columns.
 Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Growth form: Crustose